 Explore our cottages around Grasmere.

-Great Mell Fell and Little Mell Fell Cycle Loop, Ullswater (17.3 miles, challenging)
+Great Mell Fell and Little Mell Fell Cycle Loop

 Take a look at our cottages in Ullswater.

-The Eskdale Trail (8.5 miles one way, suitable for many, with one difficult section)
+8.5 miles one way, suitable for many abilities with one challenging section

-A tour of Borrowdale (17 miles, difficult, with steep climbs and technical descents)
+17 miles, difficult with steep climbs and technical descents

 The Ennerdale valley boasts more than 10 miles of forest roads, which, with very little traffic, makes it the perfect place to explore by bike!
 If you're not staying in Ennerdale, you can park the car at Bowness Knott car park.
 From here there's a steep section of road to the lake, and then you can enjoy a 3-mile bike ride to the Irish Bridge over the River Liza, do a short loop through the forest (7.5 miles), or climb to the top of the valley (11.5 miles).